robwhitby/shakedown/README.md

 # shakedown

-A tiny Bash DSL for HTTP testing.
+A tiny Bash DSL for HTTP testing with zero dependencies.

 Make HTTP requests and assert on the response body and headers.

+<sub>* unless you count cURL and grep</sub>

 ## Example